What is the average Social Security check?

 The most you could receive from Social Security depends on a few factors: how much you’ve earned over your working life, when you begin to take your benefits, and your COLA increase.
 Over time your benefits will increase if the COLA indicates an increase, of course.

-The maximum monthly benefit for 2022 by retirement age:
+The maximum initial monthly benefit for 2023 by retirement age:

 Your benefit depends on how much you’ve earned, up to some maximum each year.
 And taking your benefit later in your life can also increase it substantially.
 Workers are able to claim a benefit early, at age 62, if they’ve contributed 10 years of work, before they reach what’s called full retirement age, which can range from 65 to 67, depending on when you were born.